pptyasar/LeetMe/Readme.md

 <details>
 <summary>1668.
 Maximum Repeating Substring</summary>

-**Description:** For a string sequence, return the maximum k-repeating value of word in sequence.
+For a string sequence, return the maximum k-repeating value of word in sequence.
 A word is k-repeating if word concatenated k times is a substring of sequence.
 Note that the word's maximum k-repeating value is the highest value k where word repeated k times is a substring of sequence.
 If word is not a substring of sequence, word's k-repeating value is 0.

-**Example:** Input: sequence = "ababc", word = "ab"; Output: 2
+Input: sequence = "ababc", word = "ab"; Output: 2

 ```java
 class Solution {